ANNEBORTOLI/users-validations/README.md

 The main objetive of this application is to apply validations to the filled fields and display the filling errors in their respective fields.

-It's also possible to see a list of all Users and search for other users by any attribute.
+It's also possible to see a list of all Users sorted alphabetically, and search for other users by any attribute (name, email, phone number or cpf).

 ### 🛠️Technologies